octopusprime314/pattern-finder/README.txt

     cmake --build . --config Release

-Location of files to be processed:
+LOCATION OF FILES TO BE PROCESSED:
 Place your file to be processed in the Database/Data folder

-Command line instructions:
+EXAMPLE USES OF PATTERNFINDER:
+1) ./PatternFinder –f Database –v 1 –threads 4 –ram
+Pattern searches all files recursively in directory using DRAM with 4 threads

-./PatternFinder.exe -f TaleOfTwoCities.txt -v 1 -threads 4 -ram
+2) ./PatternFinder –f TaleOfTwoCities.txt –v 1 –c -ram
-Runs a PatternFinder program using 4 threads to process TaleOfTwoCities.txt forcing to use only DRAM processing and display the output using -v

-Python run instructions:
+Finds the most optimal thread usage for processing a file

+3) ./PatternFinder –f TaleOfTwoCities.txt –v 1
+Processes file using memory prediction per level for HD or DRAM processing

+4) ./PatternFinder –f TaleOfTwoCities.txt –v 1 –mem 1000
+Processes file using memory prediction per level for HD or DRAM processing with a memory constraint of 1 GB

+PYTHON RUN EXAMPLES:
-Use splitFileForProcessing.py Python script to split files into chunks and run multiple instances of PatternFinder on those chunks.
+1) python splitFileForProcessing.py [file path] [number of chunks] Use splitFileForProcessing.py Python script to split files into chunks and run multiple instances of PatternFinder on those chunks
-Run command: python splitFileForProcessing.py [direct file path] [number of chunks] For example python splitFileForProcessing.py ~/Github/PatternDetective/Database/Data/TaleOfTwoCities.txt 4 equally splits up TaleOfTwoCities.txt into 4 files and 4 instances of PatternFinder get dispatched each processing one of the split up files.
+Ex. python splitFileForProcessing.py ~/Github/PatternDetective/Database/Data/TaleOfTwoCities.txt 4
+equally splits up TaleOfTwoCities.txt into 4 files and 4 instances of PatternFinder get dispatched each processing one of the split up files.

+2) python segmentRootProcessing.py [file path] [number of jobs] [threads per job] Use segmentRootProcessing.py Python script splits up PatternFinder jobs to search for patterns starting with a certain value Ex. python segmentedRootProcessing.py ../Database/Data/Boosh.avi 4 4 Dispatches 4 processes equipped with 4 threads each.
+Each PatternFinder will only look for patterns starting with the byte representation of 0-63, 64-127, 128-191, 192-256.